US threatens the UK over 5G – while the Tory Party splits over the issue - Workers Revolutionary Party

 Duncan Smith, a former Tory leader, added that the UK is in a ‘Cyber War with China’ and urged: ‘We should think again about giving a company heavily subsidised by China … a very delicate area of our technology.’

 However, Monday’s Daily Telegraph appreciated the bankruptcy of the UK’s position.
-It stated: ‘The question ministers should be asking is how have we got into a position where we apparen- tly have little option but to build on existing Huawei infrastructure in the absence of any realistic alternative?
+It stated: ‘The question ministers should be asking is how have we got into a position where we apparently have little option but to build on existing Huawei infrastructure in the absence of any realistic alternative?

 ‘Why have British-based companies not developed this technology and why is the UK behind other countries in preparation for 5G?
 It must not happen again.’